GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 ---
-title: Interact with NFC devices on the web
+title: Interact with NFC devices on Chrome for Android
-subhead: Reading and writing to NFC tags is now possible on the mobile web.
+subhead: Reading and writing to NFC tags is now possible
 authors:
   - beaufortfrancois
 date: 2020-02-12